Felony DUI Attorney in Wilmington

 Felony DUI convictions can lead to long-term prison sentences, substantial fines, permanent license revocation, and a criminal record.
 The effects often reach into employment, housing, and other parts of daily life, even after serving any sentence.

-Can you receive a felony from a first DUI?
+Can you receive a felony for a first DUI?

 Rarely, a first DUI can result in felony charges if major injury or a fatality occurs.
 Most felony DUI cases involve repeat offenses rather than a single incident.

-When should I speak to a felony drunk driving lawyer after arrest?
+When should I speak to a felony drunk driving lawyer after an arrest?

 Contact a felony drunk driving lawyer in Wilmington as soon as possible after an arrest.
 Quick action helps preserve your rights and improves your attorney’s ability to review evidence and guide your next moves.